The Twist That Could Make Monkeypox a Serious Problem

 If monkeypox sees widespread infections in the U.S., either from sex or from respiration, that would be a significant change from the days when people were thought to have picked up the virus from rodent bedding, or yes, by eating wild monkeys.
 What’s worse, according to Petersen, “it is an infection that is more serious in immunocompromised people like [those who are] HIV-infected.”

 But since, unlike COVID, this is not a novel virus, prevention is not a mysterious black box.
 The smallpox vaccine works on monkeypox, though it’s known to cause rather intense side effects, and always leaves a permanent scar.
+A second vaccine has previously been licensed for both smallpox and monkeypox, and, according to Bloomberg, the feds made a $119 million move to prep more doses of it this week.
 Antivirals that can help with smallpox infections can also be used against monkeypox, according to the CDC.

 And in an intriguing bit of professional speculation from Petersen, the public-health backstop that may ultimately prevent a widespread monkeypox outbreak for younger people could be the immunity many carry around thanks to the already-administered chickenpox vaccine.